chaitrarai00/spring-quick-on-the-go-blog/content/blog/spring-mvc/index.md

 ![Spring MVC Architecture](./SpringMVCarch.png)
 Built on top of Servlet API with all Spring Core features is a sub framework of Spring used to build web applications.
 Spring MVC works implementing Model-view-controller design pattern.
-**Advantages:
+##Advantages:

->separate roles Model, View and controller
+> separate roles Model, View and controller
 > configuration using spring is easier and powerful
 > once configuration is done application development is fast
->easy to test and flexible
+> easy to test and flexible
+> process form data and help manage application states for web requests

 Spring MVC app steps:
 => Configure Dispatcher Servlet in web.xml